Error When Using Quicken Online Services: OL-293 or OL-294

 Note: You may be able to successfully sign in to your bank's website, but still receive the error in Quicken, due to the issue with the bank's server that Quicken uses to connect.

-Try updating your account the next business day.
+If there are no alerts in the Community, try updating your account the next business day.
 If the problem persists, continue with the procedure below.

-Second, verify your account services in Quicken
+First, verify your account services in Quicken

 If you have not yet signed up for the bill payment service provided by your financial institution, but have enabled that service in Quicken, you will get this error.
 Make sure that your account settings in Quicken match the services currently provided by your financial institution.
 To do so: